YueLiPicasso/OCanrenTutorial/Main/weekdays/README.md

 ## Weekdays

 In this lesson, we learn about working with variant types defined solely with constant constructors.
+Such is the simplest form of variant types and learning it could prepare us for working with more complicated variant types later on.

 Our example program is [weekdays.ml](weekdays.ml), where we define a type called _weekdays_ whose inhabitants are five distinct constant constructors:
 _Monday_, ...,  _Friday_.
 The relational programming that we want to perform on this type is relatively simple: we define the _next day_ relation.
-The emphasis, however, is on the extra infrastructure that we must build in order to work with such basic variant values in OCanren.
+The emphasis, however, is on the extra utilities: injection functions that we build in order to work with variant values in OCanren.

 The reader may now wish to `make` in the lesson directory and then `./test.opt` for the result of some queries to the next-day relation.

-After the initial `open OCanren;;` statement, the source code can be organized into four logical parts: type definitions (Part 1), injection utilities (Part 2), relation definitions (Part 3) and queries (Part 4) which we explain below.
+After the initial `open OCanren;;` statement, the source code can be organized into four logical parts: type definitions (Part 1), injection utilities (Part 2), relation definitions (Part 3) and queries (Part 4).
+This is also how a typical OCanren program is organized.
+We explain the parts below.

 ## Part 1